thinkSRS/srsinst.qcm/README.md

     GateTime = 1.0                             # Select among 0.1 s, 1.0 s, or 10 s
     DataAcquisitionTime = 600                  # Data collection time in seconds
-                                               # Connect to a QCM
+                                               # Connect to a QCM.
+Change the address for the COM port used
     qcm = QCM200('serial', 'COM3', 9600)       # For Linux systems, 'COM3' will be like '/dev/ttyUSB1'.
     qcm.cmd.gate_time = GateTime               # Set the gate time